-3.9 NOZZLE CAPS - STANDARD CAP (P/N 36222334) HIGH TEMPERATURE CAP (P/N 93412504)
+3.10 NOZZLE CAPS - STANDARD CAP (P/N 36222334) HIGH TEMPERATURE CAP (P/N 36222504)

-Two types of nozzle caps are available for the LEHAVOT WCK System, а standard (P/N cap 36222334), provided with the nozzle, high temperature cap (P/N 93412504).
+Two types of nozzle caps are available for the LEHAVOT WCK System, a standard cap (P/N 36222334), provided with the nozzle, and high temperature cap (P/N 93412504).
 The standard cap can be used in environments not exceeding temperatures of 176.6°C (350°F).
 Where temperatures of normal working conditions exceed 176.6°C (350°F), the high temperature nozzle cap shall be used.

-3.10 DETECTOR BRACKET (P/N 36610009)
+3.11 DETECTOR BRACKET (P/N 36610009)

-Each detector in the LEHAVOT WCK system for kitchens is comprised of four parts: detectors bracket, two "S" links, two crimp type cable connector and a fusible link (ordered separately).
+detectors bracket, two "S" links, two crinp type cable connector and a fusible link

+(ordered separately).
 The detector bracket serves as a support for the "S" links and is attached to a stable and rigid surface.
 The "S" links support the fusible link and a continuous cable under tension.
 At a predetermined temperature, the fusible link will separate, releasing tension on the cable and activating the system.
 This manual refers to series and terminal detectors.
 There is no difference in part numbers or dimensions between series and end of line detectors.
 An end of line detector is the last or only detector in the network and the cable shall end with a joined tension bolt.
 A series detector is any detector located between the last detector (end of line detector) and the MRM in the detector network.